 The Patient Protection and Affordable Care Act of 2010 contains a provision that would impose a 40% excise tax on the annual value of health plan costs that exceed certain dollar thresholds beginning in 2020.
 If there are no changes in the law between now and 2020, and if medical cost trend stays substantially the same during the same period, the employment health care benefits will be subject to the excise tax in 2020 and thereafter.
-The impact of potential excise tax imposed by the Affordable Care Act and related statutes was included in the July 1, 2015 OPEB actuarial valuation.
+In January 2018, the implementation of the excise tax was postponed until 2022.
+The impact of potential excise tax imposed by the Affordable Care Act and related statutes was included in the July 1, 2017 OPEB actuarial valuation.